 What can be done to reduce transmission loss?

-Another physical means is ‘line washing’ – literally spraying water from a helicopter to remove dust and other material from power lines and reduce the amount of heat built up on the line.
+Another way transmission loss is addressed in the short-term is ‘line washing’ – literally spraying water from a helicopter to remove dust and other material from power lines and reduce the amount of heat on the line.

-The ISP advocates for renewable energy zones (REZs), regional hubs that connect multiple renewable energy generators and energy storage facilities in the same location, and pair them with high-voltage poles and wires, so that renewable energy can efficiently reach the homes and businesses that need it with minimal transmission loss.
+These are regional hubs that connect multiple renewable generators and grid-scale storage technologies (such as batteries) in the same location, and pair them with high-voltage poles and wires, so that renewable energy can efficiently reach the homes and businesses that need it with minimal transmission loss.

-Coordinating these developments and pairing them with more efficient transmission lines will ensure that more grid-connected renewable energy can get to where it’s supposed to go, benefiting generators and consumers alike.
+Ultimately, connecting renewable energy with more efficient transmission lines will ensure that more power can get where it’s supposed to go – and that’s good news for generators and consumers alike.